Macioa/ImmutableStuff/determinism.md

 *Is your software deterministic or is it a roll of the dice?
 How sure are you?
 Can you **prove** it?*

 HINT – This cannot be proven with unit tests.
 Unit tests can prove that a specific input will provide a specific output under specific circumstances, but unless you want to provide a unit test for every possible input in all possible conditions, a proof by "**transitive**" properties is required.
 This type of proof can only be rationally applied to **deterministic** systems.

-*Have you put non-deterministic processes into production?
-Are your coworkers putting non-deterministic processes into production as you read this?
-Are you willing to hunt them down and burn them at the stake?*

-If so, please apply for a lead position.

 ---